eurocha/Chat/README.md

 # Chat
-Steps you carried out for this process
+Steps I carried out for this process

 1. Made 2 buttons for the main page.
   - Got the button id from the xml file.